tus/tusd/README.md

 ## Mission

 The tus mission is to make file uploading more reliable, faster and a better user experience.
-We are dedicated to providing an open solution for this to everybody.
+Instead of building yet another black box service, we are dedicated to providing an open solution to this problem.

 ## Roadmap